temporalio/documentation/docs/server-security.md

 The default JWT claim mapper converts these permissions into Temporal roles for the caller as described [above](#claims).

 Multiple permissions for the same namespace get OR'ed.
 For example, when `accounting:read` and `accounting:write` are found in a token, they are translated into `authorization.RoleReader | authorization.RoleWriter`.

+## Single sign-on integration

+Temporal can be integrated with a single sign-on (SSO) experience by utilizing the `ClaimMapper` and `Authorizer` plugins.
+The default JWT `ClaimMapper` implementation can be used as is or as a base for a custom implementation of a similar plugin.

+### Temporal Web

+To enable SSO for the Temporal Web UI edit the web service's configuration per the [Temporal Web README](https://github.com/temporalio/web#configuring-authentication-optional).